 Sleep is Just One Factor in Protecting Your Memory

-Keeping your sleep patterns on the right track is highly beneficial to your memory and your overall brain health—especially when combined with other healthy habits that can support your mental acuity and improve your overall brain performance.
+Keeping your sleep patterns on the right track is highly beneficial to your memory and overall brain health.
+When combined with other healthy habits, restful sleep can support your mental acuity and improve your overall brain performance.

-If you’re focused on boosting your brainpower and preventing the slide into subjective cognitive decline, especially as you get older, good sleep habits are a great addition to any brain-boosting regimen.
+Are you focused on boosting your brainpower and preventing the slide into subjective cognitive decline?
+Especially as you get older, good sleep habits are a great addition to any brain-boosting regimen.
 When incorporated into a healthy, brain-focused lifestyle, good sleep patterns could be highly beneficial to keeping your memory sharp for years to come.